grahamplata/hugo/content/posts/ckad-study-guide.md

 ## Context

-**_[Certified Kubernetes Application Developer "CKAD"](https://www.cncf.io/certification/ckad/)_** A certification from the Cloud Native Computing Foundation (CNCF), which validates that users can design, build, configure, and expose cloud native applications for Kubernetes.
+**_[Certified Kubernetes Application Developer or "CKAD"](https://www.cncf.io/certification/ckad/)_** A certification from the Cloud Native Computing Foundation (CNCF), which validates that users can design, build, configure, and expose cloud native applications for Kubernetes.

 ## My Objectives